LifeCalendarTeam/life_calendar/docs/api/README.md

 If there is a day with the specified `date` already, you will get an error response with the `412 Precondition Failed` status code.
 If the number of entries of either `activity_type` and `activity_proportion` or `emotion_type` and `emotion_proportion` differ, you will get an error response with the `400 Bad Request` status code.
-If any of the types or proportions (of either of activities or emotions) is not a number, or any of the proportions is greater than 100, you will get a response with the `400 Bad Request` status code.
+If any of the types or proportions (of either of activities or emotions) is not a number, or any of the proportions is not an integer in the
+\[0; 100\] range, you will get a response with the `400 Bad Request` status code.
 If any of the types is incorrect (i.e. there is **neither** an activity, nor an emotion with that type for the user sending the request), you will get a response with the `412 Precondition Failed` status code.

 Unless the request is incorrect because of one of the errors described in the beginning of the docs (e.g. you are making a request without authorization, there is an internal server error, etc), if one of the above errors occur, the json